gramuah/svc-uap/README.md

 # svc-uap
-Support Vector Classifiers for Unsupervised Action Proposals
+Support Vector Classifiers for Unsupervised Action Proposals - Code will be released soon.